Scott Page: Early life

 Scott Page is the son of musician Bill Page, best known for his work as a reed player and member of the Lawrence Welk Band.
 He was also a fixture with The Tonight Show Starring Johnny Carson.

 Scott Page's earliest nationally broadcast musical performance was on television network American Broadcasting Company's (ABC's) Lawrence Welk Show; he played trumpet, in an appearance with his father, Bill Page, on the December 24th, 1960 Christmas special (season 5, episode 15).

 Acting career

 As a young adult, Page was cast in The Hardy Boys/Nancy Drew Mysteries and in The Young and the Restless.
 Page was featured in the April 10th, 1977 The Hardy Boys/Nancy Drew Mysteries episode titled "The Mystery of the Flying Courier," playing the part of a musician in character Joe Hardy's band.
-On The Young and the Restless he played a musician, a member of characters Lauren Fenmore and Danny Romalotti's band; the episode aired on May 14, 1986.
+On The Young and the Restless he played a musician, a band member alongside characters Lauren Fenmore and Danny Romalotti's band; the episode aired on May 14, 1986.